 VAT BE 0550 744 422

 Büro Juliane Greb is an architectural practice.
-With a fixed basis in Gent and Cologne, we are working transnationally on projects in the belgian and german context.
+With a fixed basis in Gent and a secondary base in Cologne, we are working transnationally on projects in the belgian and german context.
 The office was founded in 2015 by Juliane Greb and joined by Petter Krag as a partner since 2017.

 Collaborators: Anna Hugot, Olaf Koulen, Vittorio Romieri